RobinCK/vue-gallery/README.md

 ### Nuxt

 1. Add a new file named `vue-gallery.client.js` to your nuxt plugins folder.
-It is important that your filename ends in `.client.js` ([more info on this convention](https://nuxtjs.org/guide/plugins/#name-conventional-plugin)).
+It is important that your filename ends in `.client.js` ([more info on this convention](https://nuxtjs.org/guide/plugins/#name-conventional-plugin), only works from Nuxt v.2.4.0).
 2. Copy paste the following content in it:
 ```js
 import Vue from 'vue'